7 Years Ago Sioux Falls Woke Up To Epic Ice Storm

 The next day we were dealing with the aftermath of the heavy hand of nature.
 Power lines were strained from the weight and linemen were working long hours without sleep in an effort to restore power.
 It was estimated that 32,000 Xcel Energy customers were without power and the neighborhoods were filled with the hum of generators.

-Mayor Mike Huether declared a state of emergency for the city and for the next few weeks there was a constant parade of dump trucks hauling the broken remains of trees and structures to designated drop-off sites.
+Then-Mayor Mike Huether declared a state of emergency for the city and for the next few weeks there was a constant parade of dump trucks hauling the broken remains of trees and structures to designated drop-off sites.

-Yet, we rebounded stronger than before.
+Yet, Sioux Falls rebounded stronger than before.

 Seven years later, we're facing another challenge in the form of a COVID-19 pandemic.
 Although life is anything but normal right now, we are reminded of the fighting spirit of our city.